Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 10. Cinderella is dead by Kalynn Bayron

-A Cinderella retelling with a sapphic romance.
-This is another twist on the classic story that features BIPOC characters and a wlw romance.
+This Sapphic Cinderella retelling gives a twist on the classic fairytale.
+This compelling standalone fantasy follows queer characters taking down the patriarchy.
+And it features features BIPOC characters and a wlw romance.

 The premise is that teen girls are now required to appear at an annual ball where men select wives.
 But Sophia wants to marry her childhood best friend Erin.
-And isn’t a fan of the whole parade in front of suitors thing.
+And isnât a fan of the whole parade in front of suitors thing.

 She decides to flee and decided to take down the king once and for all.

 The dystopian twist on the classic Cinderella story makes this book so unique.
-The romance is a bit insta-lovey but it's so well developed that it's still engaging.
+The romance is a bit insta-lovey but still well developed and engaging.Â

-The plot will keep you hooked throughout.
-Women overthrowing a dystopian patriarchy.
-There is also a lot of cottagecore and woodland imagery.
-Kalynn Bayron writes cottagecore imagery so well.
-This book will 100% make you want to live in the forest.
+The plot will keep you hooked throughout. Â Women overthrowing a dystopian patriarchy.
+The captivating woodland imagery compells you to live in the forest.

 I also LOVE that it's a standalone.
 Standalone ya fantasy books are hard to find.
 Let alone with lesbian representation.
 If you're looking for a ya lesbian fantasy book then I highly recommend Cinderella is Dead.